Ninteedo/ClickDeduce/softtest/glossary.md

 A part of an [evaluation](#evaluation)/[type-checking tree](#type-checking-tree).
 For example, in the expression `(3 + 5) * 2`, the subtree `(3 + 5)` is the left child of the root node.

+## Tree Path

+A list of zero-indexed indices which describes the path from the root of a tree to a specific node.

 ## Type